pvilas/pvilas.github.io/blog/tecnologia/_posts/2021-04-02-How-to-develop-locally-with-https.md

-# How to develop locally with https

-As more and more restrictions to http come with new versions of the browsers (especially Chrome) it is necessary find out a solution to develop locally without the burden of self-signed certificates (that work on some browser versions but not in others), keys, etc.
+As more and more restrictions to http come with the new versions of the browsers (especially Chrome) it is necessary find out a solution to develop locally without the burden of self-signed certificates (that work on some browser versions but not in others), keys, etc.

 One option is to develop using local http developer servers (Flask, Django, etc.) but let a proxy (Nginx) to deal with https.